ebuchman/blog/content/posts/uoa.md

 No doubt, the equivalence between a weight of silver and a count of grain was facilitated by the metaphorical properties of weight - something all matter shares.
-Indeed, itseems the origins of measurement standards and metrollogy also lie in the late 4th millenium BC, and this is an area where metals, even precious metals, by way of their density, actually have a direct utility - as a weight.
+Indeed, it seems the origins of measurement standards and metrollogy also lie in the late 4th millenium BC, and this is an area where metals, and especially precious metals, actually have a direct utility - by way of their density, as a weight.
 Perhaps it was the earliest metal weights, representing masses of real goods (grain, oil, etc.), that would motivate the equivalence between weights of metal and the settlement of debts denominated in grain.
 A large count of grain would have, on average, a